-Oriented to the recreational needs of densely populated neighborhoods and districts, this type of park provides space for many activities.
-Athletic fields, playing courts, picnic areas, dog parks, sitting areas and flexible grassy open space are all common in this park type.
-Programming can include farmer's markets, outdoor exercise classes, and/or community yard sales, etc. There should be space for safe drop-offs and accessible parking for those who cannot walk to the park.
+Oriented to the recreational needs of surrounding neighborhoods and districts, this type of park provides space for many activities.
+Athletic fields, playing courts, picnic areas, dog parks, sitting areas and flexible grassy open spaces can all be common in this park type.
+Temporary programming can include farmer's markets, outdoor exercise classes, and/or community yard sales, etc. There should be space for safe drop-offs and integrated accessible parking for those who cannot walk to the park.